Wye Circular walk

 The Church of St Gregory and St Martin in Wye dates from the twelfth or early thirteenth century and was larger than it is now – its tower collapsed in 1686.
 Wye College, next to the church, was founded in 1447 by John Kempe, the Archbishop of York, and is now part of Wye Agricultural College, University of London.

-Take the train nearest to 9.10am from Charing Cross Station to Wye.
-Journey time 1 hour 30 minutes.
-For a premium, you can reduce the journey time to 1 hour by taking the High Speed Train from St Pancras and changing at Ashford International.
-Trains back to Charing Cross run twice an hour; change at Ashford for the High Speed Train to St Pancras.
+Take the train nearest to 9.15am from London Victoria Station to Wye (Southeastern stopping service to Ramsgate), journey time 1 hr 50 mins.
+Alternatively, for a faster service, you can travel from London Charing Cross (Southeastern fast service to Ramsgate) changing at Ashford International onto stopping service from Victoria, journey time 1 hr 30 mins.
+For a premium, you can reduce the journey time to 1 hour by taking the High Speed Train from St Pancras (Southeastern service to Margate) and changing at Ashford International onto stopping service from Victoria.
+Trains back to Victoria run twice an hour weekdays and once an hour at weekends; change at Ashford International for the High Speed Train to St Pancras or service back to Charing Cross.

 The former pub in Hassell Street, marked on old OS maps, closed long ago.